 Acmadenia mundiana Ecklon and Zeyher

-Common names: De Hoop Buchu (E), De Hoop-boegoe (A)
+Common names: De Hoop porcelain flower (Eng.), De Hoop-boegoe (Afr.)

 This attractive shrub with grey-green foliage carries bright pink star-shaped flowers almost all year round but mainly in winter and spring.